sachit-sharma/sachit-sharma/README.md

 - 📫 How to reach me : sachitsharma04@gmail.com
 - 😄 Pronouns: He/Him

+Feel free to check out my personal and academic projects!
 <!---
 sachit-sharma/sachit-sharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.